White-Oak/arch-setup-for-dummies/guide.md

 4. `sudo systemctl enable NetworkManager` only if you connect through Wi-Fi
   1. `sudo pacman -S NetworkManager` if it is not installed yet.
 5. `sudo reboot`
 6. Login under your user.
-Use networks applet on Plasma panel to configure network.
+Use networks applet on DE panel to configure network (if you installed NetworkManager).

 ## Yaourt installation